-In 2010, Bluebonnet license plate buyers helped make State Parks more "green" than ever in before by providing funds to purchase nine fully electric vehicles for use in parks.
+In 2010, Bluebonnet license plate buyers helped make State Parks more "green" than ever before by providing funds to purchase nine fully electric vehicles for use in parks.
 These battery powered vehicles allow staff to perform campground patrol and maintenance duties quietly and without producing emissions.
-That’s good for park visitors AND the environment.
+That's good for park visitors AND the environment.

 Additional Bluebonnet plate funds also allowed State Parks to acquire several heavy duty all-terrain vehicles that can be used for campground duties as well as going "off-road" for trail maintenance and back country work chores, while using less fuel than traditional vehicles.

 A primary function of state parks is to inform and educate park visitors about the natural and cultural resources located at these sites.
 Thanks to funding provided by Bluebonnet license plate sales, visitors to Franklin Mountains, Falcon, Atlanta and Goliad state parks will see new exhibits installed detailing subjects such as the geology and history of the sites.
 Big Bend Ranch and Kickapoo Caverns will have new roadside exhibits installed as these sites prepare to become fully operational parks.
 Visitors to Caprock Canyons State Park will be able to learn about the state bison herd, while Caddo Lake State Park will have a new exhibit that will travel to schools and other venues to teach citizens about the unique resources of this northeast Texas site.